brandocms/brando/UPGRADE.md

 ## 0.45.0

+* Upgrade BrandoJS to latest.
+Needed for rewritten upload handling and new language defaults.

 * Switch to consistent casing in GQL files.
 This means that you have to go through your js graphql fragments and switch to camelCase (inserted_at -> insertedAt).
 Form views, List views and locale files must be updated as well.